LangGraph Checkpointer Guide¶

 Factory Method (Recommended)¶

-The simplest approach -- handles connection string conversion and pool setup:
+The simplest approach -- handles connection string conversion, pool setup, and enables prepared statement caching (prepare_threshold=5) for query plan reuse:

 # Sync